-Music, my father, and love are the themes that will be discussed in this blog post.
+Music, my father, and love are the themes discussed in this, my first, blog post.

-I present this music video to you because the music by Puccini – as performed by Joshua Bell – is the most beautiful piece of music I have ever heard performed and is my most favorite.
+I presented this music video because the music by Puccini – as performed by Joshua Bell – is one of the most beautiful pieces of music I have ever heard performed and it is one of my most favorite.

 Although I am no expert and hardly know my andantes from my adagios, I do know I am transformed into a better person and transported into a better world from the very first note of this aria.
 Does music do that for you at times?
 Why, I wonder?

 On a certain, far more hum-drum level, I’m hoping my writing might help me and you to become a bit more transformed…going from where we are to where we might be.
 Perhaps, simply growing in friendship.

 Art in general and Italian opera in specific often help a person transcend the present reality and enter more deeply into a different reality.
 The story behind this aria does this and is most touching to me.